Spinach: Its Acne-Clearing Properties Revealed

 Spinach can clear acne and skin.

-Then there’s spinach’s army of rare phytonutrients.
-This is the first of the two secret acne powers we mentioned, as spinach is the second best confirmed source of the carotenoid antioxidants lutein/zeaxanthin, with potent abilities to reduce bloodstream lipid peroxides.
+Then there’s spinach’s profile of rare phytonutrients.
+Spinach is the second best confirmed source of the carotenoid antioxidants lutein/zeaxanthin, which have potent abilities to reduce bloodstream lipid peroxides.

 7 natural topical treatments which can massively reduce acne

-As for spinach, 100 grams contains 15.691mg of lutein/zeaxanthin, which is only beaten by kale (19.686mg), and far beyond the realms of broccoli (1.080mg) and Brussel sprouts (1.541mg).
-For mysterious reasons, the lutein content of spinach increases after cooking, while in kale, it decreases.
+As for spinach, 100 grams contains 15.691mg of lutein/zeaxanthin, which is only beaten by kale (19.686mg), and easily exceeds broccoli (1.080mg) and Brussel sprouts (1.541mg).
+For mysterious reasons, the lutein content of spinach increases through cooking, whereas in kale it decreases.

-However, the one area where spinach really shines is antioxidants.
-According to this 2003 analysis, spinach defeated every other vegetable in two out of three common antioxidant tests.
+Antioxidants are the one area where spinach really shines, as according to this 2003 analysis, spinach defeated every other vegetable in two out of three common antioxidant tests.
 Raw spinach has an official ORAC score of 1513, which stands proudly next to kale (1770) and broccoli (1510).

 The studies on spinach and blood antioxidants are equally promising:

-ONE: firstly, there’s this 1998 study where eight elderly women were fed either 240 grams of strawberries, 294 grams of spinach, 300ml of red wine, or 1250mg of vitamin C. Using the ORAC test, bloodstream antioxidants increased by 7-24% roughly 4 hours after eating the foods.
+ONE: eight elderly women were fed either 240 grams of strawberries, 294 grams of spinach, 300ml of red wine, or 1250mg of vitamin C (study).
+Using the ORAC test, bloodstream antioxidants increased by 7-24% roughly 4 hours after eating the foods.
 Urinary levels of antioxidants increased by 27.5% after eating spinach, compared to 9.6% for strawberries.

 Vitamin C levels also increased significantly, but the scientists remarked that this couldn’t fully account for spinach’s antioxidant magic.
 Clearly, spinach contains other acne-friendly antioxidants.